 - Your Looking Outwards blog post is well-titled and correctly categorized.

 - Your writing is careful, considered, and critical.

 "Participation and Engagement" comprise 20% of your grade.
 This is not a competition to see who speaks up in class the most.
 Instead, each student will start the semester with 20 points.
 The following infractions will cause deductions of one point for each occurrence, at the discretion of the professor.
 You may or may not receive a warning before receiving a demerit:

 - Falling asleep in class

 - Active Facebooking & social media use

 - Inappropriate remarks or other behavior

 - This list is not exhaustive.
-See Social Rules, Code of Conduct, Civics & Attendance.
+See the Syllabus sections on Social Rules, Code of Conduct, Civics & Attendance.

 GRADING BREAKDOWN SUMMARY